-Kosančićev Venac is a very beautiful district in historical part of Belgrade, beneath Belgrade Fortress, overlooking river Sava.
+Kosančićev Venac is a very beautiful district in the historical part of Belgrade, next to Belgrade Fortress, overlooking river Sava.

 Recognizable by cobblestone streets and charming vintage atmosphere, this is maybe the nicest neighborghood in the city.
 It was named after Serbian hero Ivan Kosančić who died during the Battle of Kosovo in 1389.

 Very peaceful, it brings out memories of an old Belgrade, even though you don't remember it or you are here for the very first time.

 One of the symbols of this district is a house, built in a manner of secession, that belonged to Serbia's famous and beloved character - Mihailo Petrović aka "Alas" (eng. "fisherman"), mathematician, inventor and professor at Belgrade Univeristy.
 His love for fishing was widely known, even though he didn't know how to swim, and many times (someone counted 11) he was drowning down in the rivers Sava and Danube, barely escaping with his life.
 A monument to this very talented academic and insightful scientist is placed in front of his house, right across the street.